 First of all, it is extremely easy to sign up for the CRA Account.
 Make sure you have the pre-requisites ready before actually filling out the CRA registration form (I’ve mentioned the list of documents below).

 There are two options when it comes to registering for a new CRA My Account –

 1. First Option For The CRA Registration

 Your date of birth is required (No Documents only DOB details)

-Your postal code is required (Just the postal code where you reside)
+Postal code is required (Just the postal code where you reside)

 When you have the above information ready, proceed to the CRA My Account page.

-1. Navigate to the CRA My Account Page – Click here to access the link.
+1. Navigate to the “CRA My Account” registration page – Click here to access the link

-2. Next, Click On the CRA register button on the CRA My Account Login page.
+2. Next, Click On the “CRA Register” button on the CRA My Account Login page

 If you haven’t filed your taxes yet or new to Canada without a Tax Return yet, no need to worry.
 You need to enter “0” in the Tax information field.